Why AI for Cybersecurity?

-There are hundreds of thousands of open cybersecurity jobs, and not enough professionals to fill them.
-The need for technology to amplify the abilities of security professionals demands automation that empowers teams.
+There are hundreds of thousands of open cybersecurity jobs, and the number is rapidly increasing as more businesses acknowledge their vulnerability and seek to mitigate it.
+The need for technology to amplify and accelerate the abilities of security professionals is a huge force behind AI-driven cybersecurity.

-There are a few key attributes of AI systems that are ideal for solving today’s toughest security challenges:
+There are a few key attributes of AI systems that make them ideal for solving today’s toughest security challenges.

-Adaptability: AI systems are designed to adapt to new circumstances.
+Adaptability: The very nature of AI systems is to adapt to new circumstances.
 This makes AI a great fit for the rapidly shape-shifting and increasingly complex world of cybersecurity, where templated approaches go stale before they even get to market.

-At Versive, we’re working to help companies thrive in the increasingly dangerous cyber threat landscape by automating threat discovery with AI, so that humans can focus on the creative planning and execution they’re best at.
+At Versive, we’re working to help companies thrive in the increasingly dangerous cyber threat landscape by letting AI take care of the heavy data crunching so that humans can focus on the creative planning and execution they’re best at.